-Social change and inequality
+Social Change and Inequalities

 It includes understanding how new models of employment and changes in employment practice can create or mitigate health and safety risks, and the opportunities to improve this.
 It will consider the regulations that are imposed to control this, their success and their need for constant refreshment.
 It also includes the impact of an ageing workforce, especially in relation to rapid technological change.